Barred mudskipper

 Avoid

-- Figure-8 puffers (Tetraodon biocellatus) - not a recommended mix in most cases due to puffer fin-nipping/territoriality and differing feeding/space needs; only attempt with a very large, carefully structured system and a backup separation plan.
+- Figure-8 puffers (Tetraodon biocellatus) - not a recommended mix in most cases due to puffer fin-nipping/territoriality and differing feeding/space needs; only try this in a large, well-structured setup, and always have a backup plan for separation.

 - Slow fancy-finned fish (bettas, guppies with big tails, long-finned anything)-mudskippers are little opportunists and will absolutely harass/chew fins if they can pin the fish or catch them resting.